avillela/kratix-playground/oteloperator-promise/README.md

-# OTel Operator for Jaeger
+# OTel Operator Promise (OTel Collector to Jaeger API)

 This creates and installs an OTel Operator configured to send traces to [Jaeger](https://jaegertracing.io).
 It also deploys a sample Go service so that you can test your connectivity.